Fairness in Ranking: A Survey: Fair Supervised learning

-We do not further present~\citet{lahoti2019operationalizing} here, because the paper focuses on classification tasks in its experimental section.
-Pre-processing methods claim to be application agnostic, however~\citet{lahoti2019ifair} is the only work by the publication of this thesis that has been proven to work for ranking tasks.
+We do not further present~\citet{lahoti2019operationalizing} here, because the paper focuses on classification tasks in its experimental section. \revv{Pre-processing methods claim to be application-agnostic, however, to the best of our knowledge,~\citet{lahoti2019ifair} is the only work to-date that has been shown to work for ranking tasks.}

-\spara{Algorithm.} The problem is formalized as a probabilistic clustering problem: given $K$ clusters of similar individuals (with $K < n$) each is represented by a prototype vector $v_k$.
-A candidate record $\featureSet_{a}{}$ is assigned to one of the $v_k$ based on a record-specific probability distribution $P_a$ that reflects the distances of the record from each of the prototype vectors and thus forms the fair representation:
+\spara{Algorithm.} The problem is formalized as a probabilistic clustering problem: given $K$ clusters of similar individuals (with $K < n$), each is represented by a prototype vector $v_k$.
+A candidate record $\featureSet_{a}{}$ is assigned to one of the $v_k$ based on a record-specific probability distribution $P_a$ that reflects the distances of the record from each of the prototype vectors, and thus forms the fair representation:

-This is used to formalize a utility objective to ensure a low reconstruction loss and a fairness objective that demands that $\phi$ should preserve pair-wise distances on non-protected attributes between data records:
+This is used to formalize a utility objective that ensures a low reconstruction loss, and a fairness objective that demands that $\phi$ should preserve pair-wise distances on non-protected attributes between data records:

-The two objectives are combined into an objective function that the algorithm optimizes by use of gradient descent:
+The two objectives are combined into an objective function that the algorithm optimizes \revv{using} gradient descent: